technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP plus extend and innovate with Data and AI.md

 ### Task 2: Delete the Power BI workspace report and dataset

 1. In the Power BI workspace, select **My workspace** from the left menu to get a listing of items.
-Delete the report, dataset and the Alerting dashboard items by expanding the ellipsis menu and choosing Delete.
+Delete the report, dataset, and the Alerting dashboard items by expanding the ellipsis menu and choosing Delete.

     ![The My workspace items are listed with an ellipsis menu displaying with the Delete option highlighted.](media/opbi_deleteitems.png "Delete item")